Trump faces hurdles in securing appeal bond in fraud case - ExBulletin

 Appeal bonds are used to ensure that a person ordered to pay a judgment cannot abuse the courts to delay or avoid making that payment.

-Who will one day create links [Trump] is committed to respecting this judgment, declared New York business lawyer David Slarskey.
-Who will do this?
+“The one who will create links [Trump] is committed to respecting this ruling,” said New York business lawyer David Slarskey.
+“Who’s going to do that?”

-Trump, who said in a deposition last year that he had more than $400 million in cash, could technically file the entire judgment against him, plus interest, if he contests the judgment.
+Trump, who said in a deposition last year that he had “much more than $400 million in cash,” could technically file the entire judgment against him, plus interest, as he contests the judgement.
 But his lawyer has already said he will get bail.

 Habba said it expects to post bail of about $400 million within 30 days to file a notice of appeal, which begins after a court clerk issues the final judgment of Engoron.